 Realize too that a high quality lens that is clean and free of defects is necessary for the light to travel into your camera as clearly and precisely as possible.

-Happy shooting and avoid taking blurry pictures!
+Shoot more photos and avoid blurry pictures!